emadkhan333/fetch_rwds_exercise/FOURTH/README.md

 Hi team,

-I’ve completed an initial review of our sample receipt data and uncovered a few areas where I could use your input before moving to full-scale ingestion and reporting.
-Below is a summary of what I found and the questions that will help us ensure accuracy and performance.
+I’ve completed an initial review of our sample receipt data and identified a few areas where I could benefit from your input before proceeding to full-scale ingestion and reporting.
+Below is a summary of what I found, along with the questions that will help us ensure accuracy and performance.

 ---